 In June 2020, CEO Greg Hayes challenged leaders across the company to identify ways to accelerate efforts to make Raytheon Technologies and its businesses more diverse and inclusive, and to advance racial equity.
 Senior leaders engaged in a series of open, honest and difficult conversations with employees of color and other diverse backgrounds about their experiences and perspectives.

-As a result of this work, Raytheon Technologies recently launched a major multi-year plan to create meaningful and measurable progress advancing diversity, equity and inclusion (DE&I) across the company and beyond.
+Raytheon Technologies recently launched a major multi-year plan to create meaningful and measurable progress advancing diversity, equity and inclusion (DE&I) across the company and beyond.
 The Pillars for Action include four distinct DE&I focus areas: workforce diversity, community engagement, public policy and supplier diversity.
 Highlights include:

 - Setting specific DE&I goals and metrics that ensure gender parity in senior leadership roles globally by 2030; addressing under-representation of People of Color in senior roles;